vishaltarge/mocean-sdk-ios/Version3/Sources/MASTAdView/ReadMe.txt

 - Added MASTAdViewResizeSuperview: delegate method to allow developers to specify the base view in the view stack for MRAID resize operations.
 - Reworked MRAID resize logic to account for proper max size between a full screen resize superview and a partial one.
 - Added internal browser status property and delegate messages to allow notification when the internal browser is opened and closed.
+- Removed now not-required site property.
+The zone is all that is needed for obtaining ad content.
+If used for other reason can be set with other optional parameters through adRequestParameters.